Rainbows Over Belfast

-Today I am re-posting a taster from the prologue of my memoir “Watching the Daisies – Life Lessons on the Importance of Slow.”
+Today I am sharing a taster from the prologue of my memoir “Watching the Daisies – Life Lessons on the Importance of Slow.”

 “Rainbows Over Belfast,” describes my colourful experiences at a Tom Jones concert, in August 2012.